mologie/blog/_posts/2018-03-01-reviving-an-asustor-nas.md

     * `/usr/sbin/fwupdate`
     * `/usr/lib/libnasman.so.0.0`
 4. Ensure all overwritten files are executable
-5. Now connect to the web server of the NAS image; upload the 3.0.5 .img file
+5. Now connect to the web server of the initialization OS; upload the 3.0.5 .img file

 Lo and behold, the update runs through!
 Thus, the hardware was fine.
 It's unlikely that a workaround for some hardware issue was added in the recent software updates.
 The hardware is from 2013 after